 In many countries, rubella infection is rare or even nonexistent.
 However, because the vaccine isn't used everywhere, the virus still causes serious problems for babies whose mothers are infected during pregnancy.

-The signs and symptoms of rubella are often so mild they're difficult to notice, especially in children.
-If signs and symptoms do occur, they generally appear between two and three weeks after exposure to the virus.
-They typically last about two to three days and may include:
+The signs and symptoms of rubella are often difficult to notice, especially in children.
+Signs and symptoms generally appear between two and three weeks after exposure to the virus.
+They usually last about 1 to 5 days and may include:

 - Mild fever of 102 F (38.9 C) or lower

 - Red, itchy eyes